-Within days of the outbreak gaining a foothold in Europe, reports of cyber criminals and the ways in which they were leveraging fear and uncertainty served as a prominent reminder of how merciless such individuals are.
-Cyber crime has increased following spates of new infections and fear that cyber criminals could target healthcare providers during this pandemic are prominent.
+Within days of the outbreak gaining a foothold in Europe, reports of cybercriminals and the ways in which they were leveraging fear and uncertainty served as a prominent reminder of how merciless such individuals are.
+Cybercrime has increased following spates of new infections and the fear that cybercriminals could target healthcare providers during this pandemic are prominent.
 So much so that several hundred cyber security experts have convened from competing companies to prevent such an occurrence.1

-Whilst it may be regularly assumed that the cyber criminal finds technical deficiencies in defences and uses these to access confidential information, install malware, etc. 80% of cyber security incidents are attributable to mistakes made by employees.2 Make staff aware of how these nefarious individuals operate and you’ll close resultant loopholes.
-Go one step further and teach them how they can counter these threats, and you’ll transform security liabilities into assets.
+Whilst it may be regularly assumed that the cybercriminal finds technical deficiencies in defences and uses these to access confidential information, install malware, etc. 80% of cyber security incidents are attributable to mistakes made by employees.2 Make staff aware of how these nefarious individuals operate and you’ll close resultant loopholes.
+Go one step further and teach employees how they can counter cybercrime, and you’ll transform security liabilities into assets.